 Tramadol Not Working?
 CYP2D6 Genetics May Be Why

-7 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+7 min read · Last reviewed: August 2026 · Vytautas Jazbutis

 Your doctor prescribed tramadol for pain.
 You took it as directed.
 The pain barely budged.
 You waited an hour, then another.
 Still nothing meaningful.
-You are not imagining it — for about 5 to 10% of the population, tramadol genuinely does not work the way it should.
+You are not imagining it — depending on population, up to about 5% of people find that tramadol genuinely does not work the way it should.
 The reason is genetic, it is well-documented, and it applies to several other common medications as well.

 Tramadol Is a Prodrug